hucici16/fcn_xray/README.md

-# Fully Convolutional Models (FCNs) for Semantic Segmentation on X-ray Images
+# Fully Convolutional Models (FCNs) for Semantic Segmentation on X-ray Images -- Methodology
-# -- Methodology
+> NOTE: this page introduce the detailed methodology of the project; for the present stage resulte, refer to this [project report](project_report.pdf).

 Table of Contents
 =================